How to Create a Project Schedule That Works

 This is one of the first questions we ask our clients through our brief form.
 It’s crucial because it lets us establish whether projects are realistically deliverable – and what needs to be done at each step to make this happen.

-Getting a scary answer to this question can be bad – but it’s far better than not asking at all.
+Getting an unrealistic answer to this question can be bad – but it’s far better than not asking at all.
 There’s nothing worse than a deadline that appears out of the blue when you aren’t expecting it, weeks after you began a project.
 This is highly likely to result in either a manic rush to get the work finished, or – even worse – a situation where we logistically just can’t complete the project on time.
 Unhappy team, unhappy client!

 Our example is an internal project so we don’t need to worry about a client at this stage.
 But we still do need to specify the deadline.
 Let’s say we just confirmed that we’re attending an event in 3 weeks, and we need to get the video created in that period.